Value based Healthcare

 What is the Omeza Value-Based Bundle?

-The Omeza Value-Based Bundle for chronic wound care consists of three products to be used individually or together as a convenience pack for maximum results.
+The Omeza Value-Based Bundle for chronic wound care consists of products to be used individually or together as a convenience pack for maximum results.
 They are easily applied, gentle to the patient, and yet contain scientific innovation that we believe is unlike anything else on the market.
 Omeza's goal is to deliver advanced care outcomes within standard care framework: affordable, flexible point of care, easily adopted, and yet remarkable patient outcomes.

 What is the role of the Omeza Value-Based Bundle?

 The Omeza bundle is designed for ease of use, by not requiring extensive training, specific points of service, or advanced care reimbursement.
 Our products are gentle, with no adverse reactions to date, and can be applied by a practitioner, care giver, or even the patient themselves.

 We account for the major variables in effective wound healing with multiple simple synergistic products, rather than focusing on one single component.
 Much of the innovation on the market today has a specific goal in mind - eradicate biofilm, deliver tissue, or keep a wound bed moist.
 This scenario requires a practitioner to select from countless disconnected products while leaving room for error.